zsebastian/stir-lang/README.md

 and MUST push one stack element back onto the stack.
 It may, in theory, do nothing at all, in which case it is the `null unit` (literally `()`) which acts as a `stack guard`.
 A null unit is how we are able to extend the stack.
-We are still not able to pop above it, but the next unit does not the, as input, the stack before the null unit, and as such can extend the stack with one element.
+We are still not able to pop above it, but the next unit does not, as input, take the stack before the null unit, and as such can extend the stack with one element.
 Note that the operations within the unit encasing all three (the first unit, the null unit and the second unit) must pop two values for the encasing unit to